• Disease Overview

 Some affected individuals can temporarily interrupt dystonic movements or postures by performing a specific action or maneuver.
 This is known as ‘gestes antagoniste’ or a sensory trick.
 Usually, the action involves a body part not affected by dystonia, but often nearby the affected area.
 For example, some individuals can temporarily alleviate cervical dystonia by touching their chins.
 Changing the pattern of muscle activation can also improve certain dystonic postures.
 For example, in patients with foot dystonia causing an abnormal turning of one foot when walking, when asked to run or to walk backwards they can present a reduction of this abnormal posturing.

-Some of the better known forms of dystonia are briefly discussed below.
+Some of the better-known forms of dystonia are briefly discussed below.
 NORD has individual reports on many of the specific dystonia subtypes.
 For more information, choose the specific disorder name as your search term in the Rare Disease Database.

 ISOLATED FOCAL DYSTONIA

-Isolated focal dystonias are the most common dystonias and can include benign essential blepharospasm, cervical dystonia, oromandibular dystonia, and laryngeal dystonia.
+Isolated focal dystonias are the most common dystonias and can include benign essential blepharospasm, cervical dystonia, oromandibular dystonia and laryngeal dystonia.
 These dystonias often have adult onset.
 NORD has individual reports on these forms of dystonia.

 Musician’s dystonia is a form of task-specific dystonia that involves muscles that are involved with performance.
 Symptoms occur when musicians attempt to play an instrument.
 Focal hand dystonia and embouchure dystonia are the most common forms.
 Focal hand dystonia is characterized by painless loss of muscular control in relation to highly practiced movements (as seen with pianists, guitarists, etc.).

 Embouchure dystonia is a specific form of musician’s dystonia that affects individuals who play brass and woodwind instruments.
-This form of dystonia can affect the muscles of the mouth, face, jaw, and tongue.
+This form of dystonia can affect the muscles of the mouth, face, jaw and tongue.
 The muscular contractions that characterize embouchure dystonia may only occur when the musician is playing or blowing into the mouthpiece of the instrument.

 INHERITED DYSTONIA

-Some of the better known forms of inherited dystonia are described below.
+Some of the better-known forms of inherited dystonia are described below.

 DYT-TOR1A-related dystonia (previously called DYT1) usually begins in childhood or adolescence.
 However, the disorder may also develop later during life.
 Symptoms usually start in one part of the body (usually an arm or leg) and may eventually spread to other parts of the body, causing contractions and spasms of muscles that twist the body into unnatural positions.
 Severity can vary greatly from one person to another, even among members of the same family.
 The disorder can potentially cause significant disability in childhood while, in other cases it can remain undiagnosed until adulthood with only mild symptoms.
-DYT1-related dystonia is the most common hereditary form of dystonia and is caused by the DYT1 (also known as TOR1A) gene.
+DYT1-related dystonia is the most common hereditary form of dystonia and is caused by variants in the DYT1 (also known as TOR1A) gene.
 This form of dystonia is inherited in an autosomal dominant manner.

 Dopa-responsive dystonia (DRD) is a general term for a few disorders in which generalized dystonia and Parkinsonism are present and often dramatically respond to treatment with levodopa.
 Levodopa is an amino acid that is converted to dopamine.
 Dopamine is a brain chemical that serves as a neurotransmitter and is deficient in individuals with DRD.
 Affected individuals may be misdiagnosed as having cerebral palsy or Parkinson’s disease.
-Two main forms have been identified and are known as Segawa syndrome, due to mutations of the GTP cyclohydrolase 1 (GCH1) gene (called DYT/PARK-GCH1), and tyrosine hydroxylase (TH) deficiency (called DYT/PARK-TH), although many other disorders may mimic dopa-responsive dystonia, including juvenile Parkinsonism.
+Two main forms have been identified and are known as Segawa syndrome, due to variants of the GTP cyclohydrolase 1 (GCH1) gene (called DYT/PARK-GCH1), and tyrosine hydroxylase (TH) deficiency (called DYT/PARK-TH), although many other disorders may mimic dopa-responsive dystonia, including juvenile Parkinsonism.
 Segawa syndrome is inherited in an autosomal dominant manner; tyrosine hydroxylase deficiency is inherited in an autosomal recessive manner.
-NORD has individual reports on both of these disorders.
+NORD has individual reports on both disorders.
 These disorders are also known as DYT5A and DYT5B.
-Recessive forms of dopa-responsive dystonia can be caused also by sepiapterin reductase (SPR) deficiency.
+Recessive forms of dopa-responsive dystonia can also be caused by sepiapterin reductase (SPR) deficiency.

 Paroxysmal nonkinesigenic dyskinesia (PKND) is a disorder characterized by episodes of dystonia and choreoathetosis.
 Choreoathetosis is characterized by irregular, rapid, jerky movements that may occur in association with slow, writhing motions.
 Episodes may last from minutes to hours and can recur multiple times per day or per month.
 Episodes are often triggered by alcohol, caffeine, hunger, fatigue, stress and nicotine.
 Movement does not trigger an episode.
-Onset of the disorder can vary from early childhood to early adulthood.
+The onset of the disorder can vary from early childhood to early adulthood.
 The disorder can potentially be disabling because it can interfere with basic activities such as chewing, swallowing, speaking, walking and coordinating movements of the arms and hands.
-PNKD is caused by mutations in the MR1 gene (also called PNKD gene) and is inherited in an autosomal dominant manner.
+PNKD is caused by variants in the MR1 gene (also called PNKD gene) and is inherited in an autosomal dominant manner.
 In some cases, the disorder occurs randomly, for unknown reasons (sporadically).
 The disorder is also known as PxMD-PNKD (previously called DYT8), paroxysmal dystonic choreoathetosis, or Mount-Reback syndrome.

-Myoclonic dystonia, better known as DTY11, myoclonus-dystonia, or according to the updated nomenclature DYT-SGCE, is characterized by rapid, involuntary, jerking movements (myoclonus) with or without sustained dystonic postures.
+Myoclonic dystonia, previously known as DTY11, myoclonus-dystonia, or according to the updated nomenclature DYT-SGCE, is characterized by rapid, involuntary, jerking movements (myoclonus) with or without sustained dystonic postures.
 Myoclonus most often affects the neck, trunk and upper arms.
 Less commonly, the legs are involved.
 Myoclonus is caused by muscle contractions or muscle relaxation and cannot be controlled by the affected individual.
 Affected individuals may also develop focal or segmental dystonia (e.g. writer’s cramp or cervical dystonia).
 Generally, dystonia does not worsen or progress to other areas.
 Additional symptoms that have been reported include panic attacks, anxiety, depression and obsessive-compulsive disorder.
 Onset is usually during childhood or adolescence.
-Most cases of myoclonus-dystonia are caused by mutations in the SGCE gene.
+Most cases of myoclonus-dystonia are caused by variants in the SGCE gene.
 The disorder is inherited in an autosomal dominant manner.

 Rapid-onset dystonia-parkinsonism (RDP), also known as DYT12 or DYT/PARK-ATP1A3, is characterized by dystonic features and additional symptoms that resemble those seen in Parkinson’s disease (Parkinsonism).
 Classic features include involuntary dystonic muscle spasms in the arms more often than the legs and prominent involvement of speech and swallowing muscles.
-Parkinsonian symptoms include involuntary, rhythmic, quivering movements (tremors), bradykinesia, and postural instability.
-Seizures have been reported in some cases.
+Parkinsonian symptoms include involuntary, rhythmic, quivering movements (tremors), bradykinesia and postural instability.
+Seizures have been reported in some patients.
 As the name suggests, symptoms usually develop rapidly over a period of a few hours or days, and often after a triggering event such as emotional stress, alcoholic binge drinking, childbirth or certain forms of exercise such as running.
-RDP is caused by mutations in the ATP1A3 gene and is inherited in an autosomal dominant manner.
+RDP is caused by variants in the ATP1A3 gene and is inherited in an autosomal dominant manner.
 RDP usually begins in adolescence or young adulthood and stabilizes within approximately 4 weeks, with little progression of the disorder thereafter, however the availability of genetic testing has revealed that the clinical spectrum of the disorder is wider than initially appreciated, including alternating hemiplegia of childhood (For more information on this condition, choose “alternating hemiplegia of childhood” in the Rare Disease Database.)

 ACQUIRED DYSTONIA